Home

 Screw down the new pump.

-Attach the electrical wires to the motor and repack the terminal well with the putty that you saved.
+Attach the electrical wires to the motor and repack the terminal well with the electrical putty that you saved.
 Screw down the terminal cover.

 Replace the filter screen and the filter bag.